The critical conditions for success

 • Advice to the business and other reporting requirements

-• Changes in the business and maintaining relationship with tax authority
+• Changes in the business and maintaining relationships with tax authority

 • Configuration of accounting systems